directvt/vtm/doc/architecture.md

 `dtvt`/`DirectVT Gateway`          | `vtm -r dtvt <dtvt_app ...>`       | Used to run DirectVT aware applications inside the `DirectVT Gateway`.
 `dtty`/`DirectVT Gateway with TTY` | `vtm -r dtty <cui_dtvt_proxy ...>` | Used to run CUI applications that redirect DirectVT stream to standard output and require user input via platform's TTY.

 Do not confuse the values of the `<type>` option with the names of the desktop object types, even though they are the same literally, e.g. `vtty` and `term`.
-Desktop objects of the same name are wrappers for heavy desktop objects that should be launched in external vtm processes in detached window mode to optimize desktop resource consumption.
+Desktop objects of the same name are wrappers for heavy desktop objects that should be launched in parallel vtm processes in `Desktop Applet` mode to optimize desktop resource consumption.

 ### Desktop Client mode